 By the way, I’m not against people with MBAs, I have one myself.
 What I am illustrating is the need to recognise what will work, or not work, in a given situation.
 And there are lots of different things which can work.

 Collective, as the final element, is pretty straightforward.
-Because the individuals have a shared identity and a purpose, they will each bring their personal power (capacities) to help the group meet its objectives.
+As the individuals have a shared identity and a purpose, they will each bring their personal power (capacity) to help the group meet its objectives.
 The power of the whole is greater than the sum of the parts ― provided the whole has a clear identity and purpose.

 It is easy to identify formal groups like Marketing and HR.
 More difficult, but much more lucrative, is spotting the informal groups.
 Formal groups usually have someone placed in charge.
 Inside informal groups, it is much more mysterious and fluid.
 You can use your skill and ingenuity to work your way into a powerful position much more easily in an informal group.
 And, as it is often said, it is the informal groups which really run the show.

-What are you going to do now to be more influential with the groups around your work?
+What are you going to do now to become more influential with the groups around your work?